JuliaGraphics/ColorTypes.jl/README.md

   where the output may be left unstated, e.g., `convert(RGB, c)` rather than `convert(RGB{U8}, c)`.

-All of these methods are individually documented; just type `?ccolor` at the REPL.
+All of these methods are individually documented (typically with greater detail); just type `?ccolor` at the REPL.

 ### Getters